Stock market today: Wall Street climbs ahead of a big week for Big Tech as oil drops 5%

 Another member of the Magnificent Seven, Tesla, soared to one of the best days in its history last week after reporting a better profit than analysts expected.

-Monday’s gains for Big Tech helped offset drops for stocks in the oil-and-gas industry, which were hurt by the plunging price of oil.
-Exxon Mobil’s 1.3% drop and ConocoPhillips’ slide of 1.6% were two of the heaviest weights on the S&P 500.
+Monday’s gains for Big Tech helped offset drops for stocks in the oil-and-gas industry, which were hurt by the sinking price of oil.
+Exxon Mobil’s 0.9% drop and ConocoPhillips’ slide of 1.3% were two of the heaviest weights on the S&P 500.

 Beyond the violence that is taking a human toll, the worry in financial markets is that an escalating war in the Middle East could cut off the flow of crude from Iran, which is a major oil producer.
 Such worries had sent the price of Brent crude up to nearly $81 per barrel in early October, despite signals that plenty of oil is available for the global economy.
 It’s since fallen back below $72.

 The trend affects both the stock and the bond markets.
-In the bond market, Treasury yields were holding relatively steady after rising sharply for most of this month.
+In the bond market, Treasury yields were ticking higher to tack more gains onto their sharp rise for the month so far.

-The yield on the 10-year Treasury edged up to 4.25% from 4.24% late Friday.
-It’s well above the roughly 3.60% level where it was near the start of October.
+The yield on the 10-year Treasury rose to 4.26% from 4.24% late Friday.
+That's well above the roughly 3.70% level where it was near the start of October.

 Yields have climbed as report after report has shown the U.S. economy remains stronger than expected.
 That's good news for Wall Street, because it bolsters hopes the economy can escape from the worst inflation in generations without the painful recession that many had worried was inevitable.

 But it’s also forcing traders to ratchet back forecasts for how deeply the Federal Reserve will cut interest rates, now that it’s just as focused on keeping the economy humming as getting inflation lower.
-With bets diminishing on how much the Fed will ultimately cut its overnight interest rate, Treasury yields have also been given back some of their earlier declines.
+With bets diminishing on how much the Fed will ultimately cut rates, Treasury yields have also been given back some of their earlier declines.

+That means the U.S. jobs report on the schedule for Friday could end up being the market's main event, even bigger than the Big Tech profit reports.
+Investors want to see more evidence of solid hiring to keep alive the perfect-landing hopes for the economy.

+Such data has supplanted inflation reports, which used to be the most important for Wall Street every month but have waned as inflation seems to be heading toward the Fed's target of 2%.

 Yields have also climbed as investors have seen former President Donald Trump's chances of re-election improving.
-Economists say a Trump win could help push inflation higher in the long term, and worsening inflation could push the Federal Reserve to hike interest rates.
+Economists say a Trump win could help push inflation higher in the long term, and worsening inflation could push the Fed to hike interest rates.

 In stock markets abroad, Japan's Nikkei 225 rose 1.8% as the value of the Japanese yen sank after Japanese Prime Minister Shigeru Ishiba' s ruling coalition lost a majority in the 465-seat lower house in a key parliamentary election Sunday.